-Since the launch of the Employment Program of British Columbia in April 2012, the Ministry of Social Development has begun implementing an initiative known as Community and Employer Partnerships.
+Since the launch of the Employment Program of British Columbia in April 2012, the Ministry of Social Development and Social Innovation has implemented an initiative known as Community and Employer Partnerships.

 Community and Employer Partnerships will foster collaborative, coordinated networks of community organizations and employers across the province.
 These networks will work to: